simple-acme/simple-acme.github.io/manual/upgrading/to-v2.1.0.md

 Releases `2.1.4` and above will also ensure that there is an account for the ACMEv2 server, so that an initial manual renewal is no longer required.
-For fully unattended upgrades, you will therefor have to specify `--import --emailaddress you@example.com --accepttos` on the command line so that the account can be created without additional user input.
+For fully unattended upgrades, you will therefor have to specify `‑‑import --emailaddress you@example.com --accepttos` on the command line so that the account can be created without additional user input.

 # Migration from v2.0.x to v2.1.0